Hey Kandi...

-Hey Kandi... is the debut studio album by American singer Kandi Burruss, released by Columbia on September 19, 2000 (see 2000 in music) in North America.
+Hey Kandi... is the debut solo studio album by American singer Kandi Burruss, released by Columbia Records on September 19, 2000 (see 2000 in music) in North America.

 Co-produced by Kandi and Kevin "She'kspere" Briggs, It debuted at number 72 on the US Billboard 200 and number 32 on the Billboard Top R&B/Hip-Hop albums chart.
 It spawned two singles with "Don't Think I'm Not" and "Cheatin' on Me".

 As of September 2009, 260,000 units of the album have been sold in the United States and 325,000 units of the album worldwide.

 Background

-After the disband of the R&B group Xscape in 1998, Burruss broke away from music for a while.
+After Xscape disbanded in 1998, Burruss broke away from singing for a while and focused on writing songs for other artists.
 In March 2000, Burruss was signed to Columbia Records, she began working on her debut album the same month with producer Kevin "She'kspere" Briggs.
 After she finished the album in July, she released her first single "Don't Think I'm Not" the same month.